 To understand the energy dependence of the parameters, the tuning results at different \(\sqrt{s}\) individually using just MB distributions were initially determined.
 For each parameter at each \(\sqrt{s}\), a tuned value was determined and then compared to values of the same parameter when a subset of sampling runs is used.
-The spread of these points was an indication of the statistical and extrapolation uncertainty on the tune, as well as how well was constrained the tuned value of the parameter by the observables used.
+The spread of these points was an indication of the statistical and extrapolation uncertainty on the tune, as well as how well the parameter was constrained by the observables used.
 The next step was to determine the sensitivity of each of these parameters to different observables by successively adding distributions other than those from the MB analysis and varying the relative weight.

 The fiducial inelastic cross section predictions from \textsc{Pythia\,8} \textsc{A3} are about \(5\)\% lower compared to SS, which is somewhat closer to the values from the data.
-This does not come at a cost of sacrificing agreement with other distributions.
+This does not come at the cost of sacrificing agreements with other distributions.

-In Figs.\ \ref{fig_A3_eta}, \ref{fig_A3_pT}, \ref{fig_A3_nch} and \ref{fig_A3_pT_nch} the performance of the ATLAS \textsc{Pythia\,8} \textsc{A3} tune can be seen for primarily charged-particle multiplicity pseudorapidity distributions, primary charged-particle multiplicity transverse momentum distributions, primary charged-particle multiplicity distributions; and average transverse momentum multiplicity distributions, compared to the previous \textsc{Pythia\,8} \textsc{A2} and \textsc{Monash} tunes.
+In Figs.\ \ref{fig_A3_eta}, \ref{fig_A3_pT}, \ref{fig_A3_nch}, and \ref{fig_A3_pT_nch}, the performance of the ATLAS \textsc{Pythia\,8} \textsc{A3} tune can be seen for primarily charged-particle multiplicity pseudorapidity distributions, primary charged-particle multiplicity transverse momentum distributions, primary charged-particle multiplicity distributions, and average transverse momentum multiplicity distributions, compared to the previous \textsc{Pythia\,8} \textsc{A2} and \textsc{Monash} tunes.